CCCS Columbia College Computer Science

 - Parking:

-The 10th Street parking lot is the most convenient.
+The Miller parking lot is the most convenient.

 But you can use any non-residential parking lot.